-Section 8.
+(B).
 New Employee Orientation.
-Reasonable time shall be granted for a representative of the Union to make a presentation at the orientation of new employees on behalf of the Union for the purpose of identifying the organization's representation status, organizational benefits, facilities, and related information and distributing and collecting membership applications.
+If the Employer conducts an in-person, fully remote, and/or hybrid new employee orientation for newly hired bargaining unit employees, it shall notify the Union, with reasonable notice, of the place and time of the new employee orientation.
+A representative of the Local Union shall be given thirty (30) minutes during that orientation to meet with the newly hired bargaining unit employees to make a presentation on behalf of the Union for the purpose of identifying the organization's representation status, organizational benefits, facilities, and related information and distributing and collecting membership applications.
 This time is not to be used for discussion of labor/management disputes.
 If the Union representative is an employee of the university, the employee shall be given time off with pay for the time required to make the presentation.
-The Employer will provide the Union reasonable notice of the place and time of meetings for the orientation of new employees.
-All new employees shall be offered the opportunity to attend a new employee orientation.
+If no new employee orientation is scheduled within the first thirty (30) days of employment for a newly hired bargaining unit employee, a representative of the Local Union shall be allowed, upon request, a thirty (30) minute meeting with the newly hired employee to make the above presentation.

-Section 9(A).
+- Section 9(A).
 Union Stewards Time Off.
-Union Stewards will be granted mutually agreed upon time off during regularly scheduled working hours to investigate and process grievances, and to represent employees in investigatory interviews or disciplinary meetings as described in Article 17 - Discipline and Discharge, Section 5 upon notice to their immediate supervisor.
-If the permitted activities would interfere with the work the Steward or employee is expected to perform, the immediate supervisor shall, within the next work day, arrange a mutually satisfactory time for the requested activity.

-(B) Union Stewards will receive their regular rate of pay for time spent processing grievances and representing bargaining unit employees in investigatory interviews or disciplinary meetings as described in Article 17 - Discipline and Discharge, Section 5 during their regularly scheduled hours of employment.
+Union Stewards will be granted mutually agreed upon time off during regularly scheduled working hours to investigate and process grievances, and to represent employees in investigatory interviews or disciplinary meetings as described in Article 17 Discipline and Discharge, Section 5 upon notice to their immediate supervisor.
+If the permitted activities would interfere with the work the Steward or employee is expected to perform, the immediate supervisor shall, within the next work day, arrange a mutually satisfactory time for the requested activity. - (B) Union Stewards will receive their regular rate of pay for time spent processing grievances and representing bargaining unit employees in investigatory interviews or disciplinary meetings as described in Article 17 Discipline and Discharge, Section 5 and any time spent as described in Section 6(C) of this Article during their regularly scheduled hours of employment.
 However, except as provided in Article 18, Section 9 and Section 11, only one (1) Union Steward will be in pay status for any one (1) grievance except where a grievance involves employees in more than one (1) university.
-Supervisors may request that stewards maintain and submit a monthly activity report of work time spent investigating and processing grievances.

-(C) The Employer is not responsible for any compensation of employees or their representative for time spent processing grievances or distributing Union material outside their regularly scheduled hours of employment.
+Supervisors may request that stewards maintain and submit a monthly activity report of work time spent investigating and processing grievances. - (C) The Employer is not responsible for any compensation of employees or their representative for time spent processing grievances or distributing Union material outside their regularly scheduled hours of employment.
 The Employer is not responsible for any travel or subsistence expenses incurred by a grievant or Union Steward in the processing of grievances.